Codes Dictionary

 iwfin (+) financial assets

-iwfiw (+) currency, deposits, bonds and loans
+iwfiw (+) currency, deposits, bonds, and loans

 iwcud (+) currency and deposits